RenegadeMinds/testbed/Atomic Transactions.md

 **NOTE:** The tutorial here is for a *purchase* of an item (Alice is selling a magic sword to Bob for 10 CHI).
 That is, an in-game item is being purchased for CHI.
 There are many other scenarios, e.g. trading an in-game item for another in-game item, etc. Thus the scope of this tutorial is limited.
 A future tutorial will address other scenarios in greater detail.

+**ALSO NOTE:** This tutorial uses xaya-cli and xaya-tx and *NOT* RPC methods for xayad.
+The purpose here is to give you an understanding of how transactions are created and sent.
+This tutorial does not explain what you would use in a production environment.
+A future tutorial will provide code that can be adapted to a production environment.
+However, this tutorial should provide you with enough information to create RPC-based code on your own.

 ## Before You Continue

 Before you continue, you should already be familiar with a few things.